Zong Huang

 (with Katja Hofmann)

 American Economic Journal: Economic Policy.
-Revision requested.
+Forthcoming.

 Abstract